A group of three students with backpacks walks through a college campus.

 3. You’ll need to meet certain eligibility requirements to apply successfully for either type of card.

 Student credit cards and secured credit cards are two popular types of credit cards that might seem similar at first glance.
-Both can help you build credit with responsible use,1 both offer rewards for making purchases, and both are usually available to applicants without a credit history.
-However, there’s a major distinction between a student credit card vs. a secured credit card: secured cards require you to pay a deposit upfront, while student credit cards do not.
+Both may help you build credit history if you use them responsibly, both offer rewards for making purchases, and both are usually available to applicants without a credit history.

-What is the difference between a student and a secured credit card?
+What are the differences between a student and a secured credit card?

 • To qualify for a student credit card, you’ll need proof of enrollment at a college, community college, or university.

-• Anyone 18 years old or older can apply for a secured card.
+• Anyone 18 years old or older may apply for a secured card, depending on income.

 Pros and cons of student credit cards